JustinMountain/personal-blog/projects/my-home-on-the-internet.md

 ---
 title: 'My Home on the Internet'
-featured: 'no'
+featured: 'yes'
-published: '2023-08-31'
+published: '2023-09-01'
-updated: '2023-08-31'
+updated: '2023-09-01'
 repo: 'https://github.com/JustinMountain/personal-blog'
 category: ''
 tags: 'aws, cloud, nextjs, docker'
 excerpt: 'I built myself a bespoke blog as a place to store my documentation and share my projects.
-The blog lives on AWS on an EC2 instance behind an application load balancer.'
+The blog lives in a Docker container on an AWS EC2 instance behind an Application Load Balancer with forced TLS connections.'
-excerpt2: 'The blog was built as a Next.js web application and deploys as a Docker container which allows for easy updates to the production environment.'
+excerpt2: 'The Dockerized deployment allows for easy updates to production and places the Next.js application behind an Nginx proxy.'
-thumbnail: 'bespoke-blog.jpg'
+thumbnail: 'blog-imports.jpg'
-thumbnail-alt: 'This is not actually the right picture yet.
-How do I make a picture for a website?'
+thumbnail-alt: 'A snippet of code from the application.'
 ---

 ### Table of Contents

-### A Bespoke Blog as a Next.js Web Application
+### 📰 A Bespoke Blog as a Next.js Web Application

 I like working on projects that that are a mix between what something I want to learn and something that I need.
 The golden zone is when I can also include something on that I have recently learned.
 This project hit all three points with app development, a personal portfolio website, and deploying to the AWS infrastrcture.